Description

 Animals at the Preserve

-Upper Klamath Lake is a world-class haven of biodiversity, hosting 2-3 million birds migrating on the Pacific Flyway, 17 native fish species — eight of which are endemic — and over 15 species of freshwater mollusks found nowhere else on Earth.
-Declining water quality has endangered two fish species, the Lost River and shortnose suckers.
+Upper Klamath Lake is a world-class haven of biodiversity, hosting 2-3 million birds migrating along the Pacific Flyway, as well as many native and endemic fish and freshwater mollusks found nowhere else on Earth.
+Declining water quality has endangered two fish species, the C’waam and Koptu (Lost River and shortnose suckers).